tdulcet/Distributed-Computing-Scripts/google-colab/README.md

 2. **If Running the GPU** notebook, you must enable the GPU runtime.
 On the upper left, click “Runtime” → “Change runtime type”, under “Hardware accelerator” select “GPU” and click “SAVE”.

 3. Leave the default options to run anonymously.
 Alternatively, fill in your GIMPS/PrimeNet account user ID and set any other desired options.
 Each instance of a notebook type needs to have a unique `computer_number` value.
-Note that the PRP worktypes will use several GiB of your Drive storage.
+Note that the PRP worktypes can use several GiB of your Drive storage.
 The number of PRP tests done should be balanced with your available Drive storage.

 4. **Click** “▶” to run the notebook.